top of page

 Pink Slip Preparation series is for those that know a layoff is looming or are just feeling general anxiety about the job market and would like to stay in control of their future.
 Check out this series for tips on being well prepared if you end up needing to re-enter the job market unexpectedly.

 Did you notice that the title was “Browse” and not “Apply”?
 That was deliberate.
-The difference in preparing for a layoff as opposed to being laid off is that you have some time to get your ducks in a row.
-Applying for jobs and putting in the effort to tailor each resume you send to the job in question is very taxing even for those seriously on the job hunt.
-That is not what we are wanting to accomplish here.
-Here we are getting a better understanding of the job market at large and how your skills and current role fit into it.
+The difference in preparing for a layoff versus being laid off is that you have some time to get your ducks in a row.
+Applying for jobs and tailoring each resume is taxing, even for those seriously on the job hunt.
+Here, we aim to understand the job market and how your skills fit into it.

-When is the last time you were in the market for a new job?
+When was the last time you searched for a new job?
 Last year?
-5 years?
-10+ years?
-For those of you who have done it in recent memory there may not be much to shock you about the current hellish LinkedIn and AI resume checking landscape.
-But for those of you who haven’t, you may be shocked about not only the methods needed to get jobs today but also the skills.
-Below are some steps to take to help you understand what will be required to nail the resume and get an interview for a job you would love to transition into.
+Five years?
+Ten?
+If you’ve done it recently, you might not be shocked by the current LinkedIn and AI resume-checking landscape.
+But if it’s been a while, you may be surprised by the methods and skills needed to secure a job today.
+Below are steps to help you understand what it takes to nail your resume and land an interview for a job you’d love.

 1. What do you want to do?